MicrosoftDocs/win32/desktop-src/Controls/cben-insertitem.md

 ---
 title: CBEN\_INSERTITEM notification code
 description: Sent when a new item has been inserted in the control.
-This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: 'caf60156-10d2-4cfb-91c4-def6ee99c471'
+This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: caf60156-10d2-4cfb-91c4-def6ee99c471
+keywords:
-keywords: ["CBEN_INSERTITEM notification code Windows Controls"]
+- CBEN_INSERTITEM notification code Windows Controls
 topic_type:
 - apiref
 api_name: